sanger-tol/pipelines-website/markdown/developers/create-pipeline.md

 Finally, ask [@gq1](https://github.com/gq1) or [@muffato](https://github.com/muffato) to:

 1. Refresh the list of pipelines by clicking the link at the bottom of the [pipelines page](/pipelines).
-2. Set up the repository branch settings via the [pipeline health page](/pipeline_health).
+2. Set up the repository branch settings by selecting the pipeline and clicking "Fix data" on the [pipeline health page](/pipeline_health).

 ## Other bits